11 factors to consider when choosing an employer of record (EOR)

 Who are the top EOR providers?

 The top EOR providers include Remote, Safeguard Global, Deel, Globalisation partners, and Velocity Global.
-To hire the best EOR services providers, get in touch with their teams and review their services or expertise to ensure that it aligns with your requirements or not.
+To hire the best EOR services providers, get in touch with their teams and review their services or expertise to confirm that it fits your requirements.

 What support does the Employer of Record offer for termination?

 The support that the employer of record offers for termination includes adherence to legal regulations like documentation, notice period, and dues clearance.
-Moreover, the EORs reduce the risk of wrongful termination, management of intricate termination communication, and post-termination support.
-For clarity, before choosing an EOR, make sure to ask them about the services they offer regarding terminations and employee exits.
+EORs also reduce the risk of wrongful termination, manage complex termination communication, and provide post-termination support.
+Before choosing an EOR, make sure to ask them about the services they offer regarding terminations and employee exits.